Jimmy Snuka: Television champion and various feuds (1993-1994)

 Snuka became a member of Paul E. Dangerously's new faction Hotstuff International on the debut episode of the company's eponymous television program Eastern Championship Wrestling on April 6 and won an eight-man tournament for the vacant television championship by defeating Larry Winters, the undefeated Tommy Cairo and Glen Osbourne.
 Snuka frequently teamed with his stablemates Eddie Gilbert and Muraco.
 Snuka made his first televised title defense against Osbourne on the May 25 episode of Eastern Championship Wrestling, where Snuka retained the title.
 Snuka successfully defended the title against J.T.
 Smith and the NWA Pennsylvania Heavyweight champion Tommy Cairo at Super Summer Sizzler Spectacular, while also defending the title on Eastern Championship Wrestling.
 Snuka lost the title to Terry Funk in a brutal steel cage match at NWA Bloodfest.

 Snuka's next notable match took place at The Night the Line Was Crossed in 1994, where he faced rising star Tommy Dreamer in an infamous match.
 During the match, Dreamer kicked out of a pinfall attempt by Snuka after a Superfly splash, thus marking one of the few times in wrestling history that an opponent kicked out of Snuka's finishing move.
 Snuka still managed to win by delivering three splashes.
 Snuka continued his assault on Dreamer after the match, which began a feud between the two.
 Snuka lost to Dreamer on March 5 before beating him in a steel cage match at Ultimate Jeopardy.
 Snuka wrestled his last ECW match at Hardcore Heaven in August, where he and the Tazmaniac picked up a tag team victory over the Pitbulls.
 Later that month, ECW was taken over by Paul Heyman, who renamed it Extreme Championship Wrestling.

 World Championship Wrestling appearances (1993, 2000)

 Snuka wrestled for one night at WCW's Slamboree 1993: A Legends' Reunion on May 23, 1993, teaming with Don Muraco and Dick Murdoch against Wahoo McDaniel, Blackjack Mulligan, and Jim Brunzell in a no contest.

-Snuka also appeared on WCW Monday Nitro January 10, 2000, where he gave Jeff Jarrett a Superfly splash off the top of a steel cage.
+Snuka also appeared on WCW Monday Nitro January 10, 2000, where he gave Jeff Jarrett a Superfly splash off the top of a steel cage, giving Jarrett a concussion on the process.